Elliptic minuscule pairs and splitting abelian varieties: Elliptic minuscule pairs

-{\bf Theorem 2.3.} \emph{Let $\eta$ be the spectrum of a complete discretely valued field of characteristic zero with finite residue field, $G$ a semi-simple algebraic group over $\eta$ with Dynkin diagram $D$, $\rho_V: G\to \mathrm{GL}(V)$ an absolutely irreducible representation with finite kernel.
-Then some maximal torus of $G$ acts irreducibly on $V$ if and only if $V$ is minuscule and $(D,\alpha)$ is elliptic, $\alpha$ being the minuscule section corresponding to $V$.}
+{\bf Theorem 2.3.} \emph{Let $\eta$ be the spectrum of a complete discretely valued field of characteristic zero with finite residue field.
+Let $G$ be a semi-simple algebraic group over $\eta$ with Dynkin diagram $D$ and let $\rho_V: G\to \mathrm{GL}(V)$ be an absolutely irreducible $\eta$-linear algebraic representation with finite kernel.}

+\emph{Then there exists a maximal torus of $G$ acting irreducibly on $V$ if and only if $V$ is minuscule and $(D,\alpha)$ is elliptic, $\alpha$ being the minuscule section corresponding to $V$.}

-For the proof, we may and do assume $G$ simply connected.
+For its proof, we may and do assume $G$ to be simply connected.